manon42bcn/ft_printf/README.md

    - `0` (Zero): Pads the result with leading zeros.
    - ` ` (Space): Inserts a space before the result.
    - `-` (Minus): Left-justifies the result.

+Keep in mind that some flags overlap its behaviour.
+That can be a little tricky.

 ### Advanced Token Parsing
 - The bonus version of `ft_printf` is more robust in its parsing of format specifiers.
 It can recognize a wider range of tokens and flags, making it more versatile and closely aligned with the original `printf` function.